 Here are some of the features of my bows:

 1. MacArthur bows are seven sided.
 The heptagon has a very enigmatic character.
 It is the least understood n-gon of small value.
 Heptagonal bows have a different action than round or octagonal bows.

 2. My frogs ride on a V profile (or two sides) instead of three sides like a conventional frog.
 This makes for a very positive frog/stick coupling, which improves stability and the efficient transfer of acoustic energy from the stick to the frog.
 This new coupling geometry will far outlast traditional coupling due to the way wear takes place over time.
 Finally, the frog is self centering under tension, whereas traditional bow frogs have a tendency to lean undesirably under hair tension, particularly after wear has taken place.

 3. My bow heads are designed to withstand greater force by utilizing a broad and flat leading edge.
 Cracks propagate most efficiently from thin sections into thicker sections, which means the traditional head design is actually the worst possible design for cracks and breakage.

-4. MacArthur bows utilize the most advanced rehairing system.
+4. MacArthur bows utilize the world's most advanced rehairing system.
 My new system facilitates faster rehairs and with much greater precision and repeatability.
 In addition, the hair length can be adjusted for summer or winter conditions when changes to humidity can radically alter the hair length.
 The hair ribbon can also be adjusted to apply more tension on one side of the ribbon, to allow greater stick clearance for those who play heavily on the edge.
 These kinds of adjustments are impossible on traditional bows.